-- An applicant must be 17 years of age or Applicants who are 17 at the time of enrollment must have a parent or legal guardian sign the enrollment agreement. - Proof of completion of 12th grade level education (see Proof of High School Graduation below) - Valid ID (Military IDs are prohibited)

-- Must be a U.S. citizen, national or eligible permanent resident of the United States and have a valid social security number or Federal Tax ID number (pre-licensure Nursing programs & Nursing pre-requisite courses). - Achieve the program's passing score on any required entrance exam(s).
+- An applicant must be 17 years of age or Applicants who are 17 at the time of enrollment must have a parent or legal guardian sign the enrollment agreement. - Proof of completion of 12th grade level education (see Proof of High School Graduation below). - Valid ID (Military IDs are prohibited). - Must self-declare as a U.S. citizen, national or eligible permanent resident of the United States. - Must have a valid social security number or Federal Tax ID number (pre-licensure Nursing programs & Nursing pre-requisite courses). - Achieve the program's passing score on any required entrance exam(s).